rtCamp/Frappe-Manager/docs/guides/fmx.md

     fmx restart --no-drain-workers
     ```

-    Skips the drain: workers are killed via SIGUSR1 (RQ's warm-shutdown signal).
+    Skips the drain: each worker gets SIGUSR1 (RQ's warm shutdown) and is stopped through supervisor if it is still running afterwards.
 Any in-flight job may be interrupted.
 Fine for development where speed matters.

 === "With DB migration"